Documentation Index

 Technical support articles are being prepared ahead of HDX availability and may be updated as features, functionality and guidance evolve.

-HDX systems are controlled by a system hub which has two network ports (ports A and B).
-These ports are functionally similar and can both be used for:
+The HDX system hub has two network ports (ports A and B).
+These ports are functionally similar and both can be used for:

 • Internet connectivity